Out and about

 • Vaccination certificate

-Before travelling abroad to tropical countries, be sure to find out in good time what vaccinations you need.
-You can find information on this on the healthytravel.ch website.
+Before traveling abroad/long trips to tropical countries, it is essential to find out in good time what vaccinations you need.
+Information can be found on the website healthytravel.ch.

 Finances